Rhange/Build-20-mini-frontend-projects/2. movie-seat-booking/readme.md

 ## Project Specifications

-- Display UI with movie select, screen, seats, legend & seat info
+- [x] Display UI with movie select, screen, seats, legend & seat info
-- User can select a movie/price
+- [x] User can select a movie/price
-- User can select/deselect seats
+- [x] User can select/deselect seats
-- User can not select occupied seats
+- [x] User can not select occupied seats
-- Number of seats and price will update
+- [x] Number of seats and price will update
-- Save seats, movie and price to local storage so that UI is still populated on refresh
+- [x] Save seats, movie and price to local storage so that UI is still populated on refresh

-Design inspiration from [Dribbble](https://dribbble.com/shots/3628370-Movie-Seat-Booking)
+Design inspiration from [Dribbble](https://dribbble.com/shots/3628370-Movie-Seat-Booking) This description is from [traversy mini project](https://github.com/bradtraversy/vanillawebprojects/tree/master/movie-seat-booking)

 ## TODOS